 How Is a Case’s Value Determined?

 When you hear the words “value” or “worth” used in relation to a personal injury claim, be aware that this is not a statement of the importance of the case.
-Every personal injury claim is vital to the injured individual and the lawyer taking the case.
+Every claim is vital to the injured individual and the lawyer taking the case.

 Economic Damages